 The EYFS leader will be responsible for the oversight of all issues regarding the Early Years Foundation Stage.
+This will include:

-This will include analysing data for patterns and trends, driving improvement, monitoring the quality of provision and outcomes, reporting to the Senior Leadership Team, and Governors, being a model of good practice, managing the EYFS team, introducing new strategies and disseminating information to the rest of the staff, including those in different key stages.
+- analysing data for patterns and trends, - driving improvement, - monitoring the quality of provision and outcomes, - reporting to the Senior Leadership Team and Governors, - being a model of good practice, - managing the EYFS team, - introducing new strategies - ensuring the EYFS curriculum is part of whole school learning progression - disseminating information to the rest of the staff, including those in different key stages. - ensuring transitions are well-planned and effective.